Juliet: “What’s in a name? That which we call a rose

 Industry insiders also suggest that many companies over-estimated the percentage of people who would allow their LTCi to lapse.
 Companies need a certain percentage of policyholders to allow their policies to lapse, because when that happens they can claim all of the premium paid to that point as fully-earned . . . because there is no chance for a paid claim on a lapsed policy.
 It seems that people who purchase LTCi hold onto it.

-Because of this high premium, which is more than five times the cost of the average homeowner’s policy in the United States, many people think LTCi is “too expensive”.
+Because of this high premium, which is about five times the cost of the average homeowner’s policy in the United States, many people think LTCi is “too expensive”.
 The market has reached the contrarian position of the insurance companies deserting the market because they feel they can’t make a reasonable profit and, at the same time, people thinking the coverage is too expensive.

 People also avoid LTCi because they believe the coverage decision is “too complex”.
 It is complex; and you should involve an independent agent, but there are some parts of the buying decision that have become a rule-of-thumb.
 For example; a long-term care policy isn’t worth it for those with relatively few assets, some say less than $250,000.
 Odds are they’ll eventually turn to Medicaid if necessary.
 People with more than $2 million in assets have the financial means to self-insure.